SoundCloud is an online music platform that allows anyone to listen to music from (mostly) independent artists.

 Adding to the failed product adjustments and legal claims was the lack of Alex’s presence in the office.
 Instead of maneuvering the company through the turmoil, he was seen partying with DJ Steve Aoki in Ibiza and taking private jets.
 As a former employee recalled, “people were like, that should be going to my salary.”
 Investors weren’t pleased either, stating that “he let it get to his head and he lost his focus.”

-As his replacement, the investors brought in Kerry Trainor, who has remained CEO of the company to date.
-In the beginning of 2019, Eric followed Alex by announcing his departure from the company.
+As his replacement, the investors brought in Kerry Trainor, who has remained CEO of the company to this date.
+At the beginning of 2019, Eric followed Alex by announcing his departure from the company.
 He remains as a company advisor.

-Similar to Spotify, ads play in between tracks.
+‘Free’ users will have ads displayed in between tracks.
 Advertising partners include firms such as Amazon, Netflix, Starbucks, or Red Bull.

 Furthermore, SoundCloud collaborates with other companies to create a multitude of different ad campaigns.
 These range from playlists (e.g. running sponsored by Asics) over remixes up to music contests.